Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Implications of local sign stability on the spectra of random graphs

 Figure \ref{fig:interaction_with_diagonal_spectra} shows the full spectra of the matrices considered in Fig.~\ref{fig:leading_eig_interaction_with_diagonal}.
 Comparing the spectra in Fig.~\ref{fig:interaction_with_diagonal_spectra} with those in Fig.~\ref{fig:interaction_spectra}, we observe again tails of eigenvalues on the real axis for the mixture Erd\H{o}s-R\'{e}nyi and antagonistic $(4,4)$-pure Husimi tree ensemble.
-Note that in Fig.~\ref{fig:interaction_with_diagonal_spectra} we also observe a tail on the real axis in the spectrum of the antagonistic Erd\H{o}s-R\'{e}nyi graph.
-However, in the latter case, the tail of eigenvalues does not grow indefinitely as a function of $N$, and instead it is confined to the interval $[-d_{\rm max},-d_{\rm min}]$, in agreement with the results in Fig.~\ref{fig:leading_eig_interaction_with_diagonal}.
-The tails on the real axis show that also for disordered diagonal entries, local sign stability is related to structural stability and feasibility and consequently local sign stability is expected to be relevant for the stability of ecosystems.
+Note that in Fig.~\ref{fig:interaction_with_diagonal_spectra} we also observe a segment on the real axis in the spectrum of the antagonistic Erd\H{o}s-R\'{e}nyi graph.
+However, in the latter case, the segment of eigenvalues does not grow indefinitely as a function of $N$, and instead it is confined to the interval $[-d_{\rm max},-d_{\rm min}]$, in agreement with the results in Fig.~\ref{fig:leading_eig_interaction_with_diagonal}.
+Therefore, also for interaction-like matrices, strong LSS yields a finite segment of eigenvalues on the real axis\footnote{Note that in general if the distribution $p_D$ is unbounded on $\mathbb{R}^+$, there will not be a finite segment of eigenvalues on the real axis, but the real part of the eigenvalues will still have a finite upper bound.} with direct consequences on the possibility to use strong LSS to predict structural stability and feasibility of models of ecosystems, irrespectively from system size, {\it i.e.},~absolute stability.

 Another difference between Figs.~\ref{fig:interaction_spectra} and \ref{fig:interaction_with_diagonal_spectra} is that in the latter we do not observe a reentrance effect in the spectrum of the antagonistic Erd\H{o}s-R\'{e}nyi graph.
 We stress however that this is due to the choice of model parameters, and that in general interaction-like matrices can also exhibit reentrance effects.
 In Sec. \ref{sec:reentrances}, we will discuss in detail how reentrance effects appear in models with diagonal disorder, and how they depend on the model parameters.